lnawrot/record-page/README.md

 Type: `boolean`
 Default: `true`

 In order for frame changes to be flushed and visible on screenshot in most cases forced reflow should be applied.
-If set to `true` then page is forced to reflow in `requestAnimationFrame` callback (it doesn't hurt performance as virutal time is used here).
+If set to `true` then page is forced to reflow in `requestAnimationFrame` callback (it doesn't hurt performance as virtual time is used here).

 ##### expression